 Not only is life purposeless but there is death: “I love my friends … but they all must come to a tragic end.”[v]
 For Darrow attachment to life makes death all the more tragic.

-Next he considers the case of Tolstoy.
+Next, he considers the case of Tolstoy.
 Perhaps no one wrote so movingly of the overwhelming fact of death and its victory over us all as Tolstoy.
 “Today or tomorrow … sickness and death will come to those I love or to me; nothing will remain but stench and worms.
 Sooner or later my affairs, whatever they may be, will be forgotten, and I shall not exist.
 Then why go on making any effort?”[vi]
 Tolstoy if you remember compared our situation to that of a man hanging on the side of a well holding on to a twig.
 A dragon waits below, a beast above, and mice are eating the stem of the twig.
 Would a small bit of honey on the twig really provide comfort?
 Tolstoy thinks not.
 Refusing to be comforted by life’s little pleasures as long as there were no answers to life’s ultimate questions, he saw but four possible answers to his condition: 1) remain ignorant; 2) admit life’s hopelessness but partake of its pleasures; 3) commit suicide; or 4) weakness, seeing the truth but clinging to life anyway.
-Tolstoy argues that the first solution is not available to the conscious person; the second he rejects because there is so little pleasures and to enjoy pleasures while others lack them would require “moral dullness;” he admires the third solution which is chosen by strong persons when they recognize life is no longer worth living; and the fourth solution is for those who lack the strength and rationality to end their lives.
+Tolstoy argues that the first solution is not available to the conscious person; the second he rejects because there are so few pleasures and to enjoy pleasures while others lack them would require “moral dullness;” he admires the third solution which is chosen by strong persons when they recognize life is no longer worth living; and the fourth solution is for those who lack the strength and rationality to end their lives.
 Tolstoy thought himself such a person.

 Edwards wonders if those who share the pessimists’ rejection of religion might nonetheless avoid their depressing conclusions.
 He admits that there is much truth to the claims of the pessimists—that happiness is difficult to achieve and fleeting, that life is capricious, that death ruins our plans, that all these things cast a shadow over our lives—and we should consider these arguments well-founded.
 But does meaninglessness follow as Darrow and Tolstoy suggested?